dylmcintyre/Pedigree-Imputation/README.rst

-This project will take incl[Domplete pedigree data and impute missing values such as age.
+This project will take incomplete pedigree data and impute missing values for variables such as age.